dbos-inc/dbos-transact-ts/packages/component-aws-s3/README.md

     const putres = await ctx.invoke(defaultS3).putS3Comm('/my/test/key', "Test string from DBOS");
 ```

+***Note:*** **Function arguments to workflows, transactions, and communicators are logged to the database.
+This means that communicator functions are suitable for writing kilobytes of data to S3, that megabytes will possibly work, but gigabytes will cause great pain.
+Consider [having the client upload to S3 with a presigned post](#client-access-to-s3-objects) if the data is large.**

 ### Reading S3 Objects
 A string can be read from an S3 key with the following:
 ```typescript
     const getres = await ctx.invoke(defaultS3).getS3Comm('/my/test/key');
 ```

+***Note:*** **Function return values from workflows, transactions, and communicators are logged to the database.
+This means that communicator functions are suitable for reading kilobytes of data from S3, that megabytes will possibly work, but gigabytes will cause great pain.
+Consider [having the client read from S3 with a signed URL](#presigned-get-urls) if the data is large.**

 ### Deleting Objects
 An S3 key can be removed/deleted with the following: